cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 and delegate the desired permissions from the master account to those "sub-accounts" using the `x/authz` module.

-## Group With Policy

-A group with policy is an UX improvement of the group.
-It is about having a single msg for creating a group and a group policy at the same time in a single tx with the same underlying entities.
-It also allows us to optionally set group and group policy admin to group policy account address, which would make all edits to a group or its policy a proposal instead of a sole admin decision.

 ## Decision Policy

 A decision policy is the mechanism by which members of a group can vote on